michaeltynes24/Battery-Technology/README.md

 # Battery-Technology
-This website will analyze its users' Na-ion and/or Li-ion battery usage and present an optimized routine to save money and calculate potential savings.
+This website will analyze its users' Na-ion and/or Li-ion battery usage and present an optimized routine to save money and energy.